-PIR SENSORS: Some ITI PIR sensors have a Lock-Out Timer which prohibits the PIR from transmitting more than once in 3 minutes.
-This feature helps to conserve on the sensor's batteries.
+PIR SENSORS: These sensors have a Lock-Out Timer which prohibits the PIR from transmitting more than once in 3 minutes.
+This feature is built-in to all PIRs to conserve on the sensor's batteries.
 If the control panel does not respond when you walk through the path of a PIR, clear all occupants from the room for 3 minutes and then re-test the sensor.